cguyer/Freedompop-Accept-All-Pending-Requests/README.md

 # Freedompop-Accept-All-Pending-Requests
 A simple script that can be added used in conjunction with a browser plugin like Tampermonkey for Chrome.

-# Freedompop-Accept-All-Pending-Requests
-A simple script that can be added used in conjunction with a browser plugin like Tampermonkey for Chrome.

 To Import into Tampermonkey:

   - Download the "Freedom Friend Connect Accept All Friend v.x" file to your local computer